riser-platform/riser/README.md

     <a href="https://github.com/riser-platform/riser"><img alt="GitHub Actions status" src="https://github.com/riser-platform/riser/workflows/Build/badge.svg"></a>
 </p>

 Riser is an opinionated app platform built on Kubernetes.
-It provides radically simplified application deployment and management without vendor lock-in.
+It provides a radically simplified application deployment and management experience. without vendor lock-in.

 [![asciicast](https://asciinema.org/a/277448.svg)](https://asciinema.org/a/277448?autoplay=1&cols=160&rows=40)

-> :warning: This is an experimental project that is in the proof of concept phase.
-Breaking changes may occur frequently.
-You're more than welcome to look around and provide feedback, but this project is not recommended for mission critical workloads.
+> :warning: This is an experimental project with the goal of improving how we deploy and manage common application workloads.
+You're invited to look around and provide feedback.
+Until there is a stable release it is not advised to use Riser in production as breaking changes may occur frequently and without warning.

 **[Check out the quickstart!](quickstart.md)**